James Tavernier: 2018–2021: Captaincy and Premiership title

-On 6 April 2021, Tavernier signed a new three-year contract.
+2021–2026: European final and domestic cup wins

 He made his 300th Rangers appearance on 25 September in a 1–0 win at Dundee, having 66 goals by that point.
 In February 2022, he scored a penalty to open a 4–2 win at Borussia Dortmund in the last 32 of the Europa League, and scored both Rangers goals in a draw in the second leg to advance.
 He netted another brace on 14 April, as the team won 3–1 at home to Braga after extra time to make the semi-finals, where he scored against RB Leipzig.
 He was the top scorer with seven goals as the team finished runners-up to Eintracht Frankfurt and netted Rangers' first attempt in the penalty shootout loss in the final.
 He was the first defender to be top scorer in a European season since Ronald Koeman for FC Barcelona in the 1993–94 UEFA Champions League.
+Days later, Tavernier won his first Scottish Cup final title (and Rangers' first since 2009) in a 2–0 win against Heart of Midlothian, having earlier beaten Celtic in the semi-finals.

 On 17 December 2023, Tavernier scored in the only goal in the Scottish League Cup final as Rangers defeated Aberdeen at Hampden; it was his 14th goal in the fixture (all others coming in the Scottish Premiership), tying him with Ally McCoist and Derek Johnstone as the all-time top scorer.

 On 30 March 2024, Tavernier scored against Hibernian in a league tie at home at Ibrox to become the "highest-scoring defender in British football history".
 His 131st senior goal surpassed the previous record held by Graham Alexander.
 Almost a year later, on 1 March 2025, Tavernier became only the fourteenth player in the clubs history to make 500 appearances in all competitions.
-Tavernier started and captained the team during a 2-1 defeat in a Scottish Premiership match against Motherwell.
+Tavernier started and captained the team during a 2–1 defeat in a Scottish Premiership match against Motherwell.

+On 8 March 2026, in a Scottish Cup quarter-final, and would become his final cup match for Rangers before announcing his departure, Tavernier missed the opening penalty in the shootout following a 0–0 draw against Celtic.
+Rangers went on to lose the shootout 2–4.
+A month later, on 22 April, he announced he would leave the club at the end of the season.

+Maccabi Tel Aviv

+On 7 September 2026, Tavernier joined Israeli Premier League side Maccabi Tel Aviv on a one-year deal.

 Personal life

 Tavernier was born in Bradford.
-His younger brother, Marcus Tavernier, is also a footballer and plays for English Premier League side Bournemouth.
+His younger brother, Marcus, is also a footballer and plays for English Premier League side Bournemouth.